windley/CS462-Event-Edition/design_exercises/DNS.md

 6. According to the SOA record, when was the last time ```windley.com``` was updated?

-*Note: You may use the Internet to determine how to answer the questions, but not to find the answer*
+*Note: You may use the Web to determine how to answer the questions, but not to find the answer*